Eclipse (Amorphis album)

-Eclipse is the seventh studio album by Finnish heavy metal band Amorphis.
+Eclipse is the seventh studio album by Finnish progressive metal band Amorphis.
 The lyrics are from a play based on the Kullervo legend (told in the Kalevala), written by Finnish poet and playwright Paavo Haavikko in 1982.

 Eclipse is also notable for being current vocalist Tomi Joutsen's debut with Amorphis following the departure of longtime singer Pasi Koskinen in 2005.
-It also marked the reintroduction of death growls into their music, albeit in limited quantity.
+It also marked the reintroduction of death growls into their music, albeit in limited quantity compared to subsequent albums.
+Music videos were made for the tracks "House of Sleep" and "The Smoke".

 In February 2008, the record was certified gold in Finland, having sold over 15,000 units.